-If unemployment benefits are denied, the denial determination can be appealed, at which point the case will be set for hearing in front of an Administrative Law Judge.
+Either the employer or employee can appeal the initial determination of eligibility or benefits, at which point the case will be set for hearing in front of an Administrative Law Judge.

 The same applies to any other contention a former employer wishes to raise against a former employee’s receipt of benefits.
 If the employer is the appellant, it carries the burden.